O5ten/selenoid-vagrant/README.md

 - [Java 9 SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (To run the Selenium Remote Test Java Example)

 ## Usage
-The cluster can be used for development of selenium tests towards any particular browser.
+The Grid can be used for development of selenium tests towards any particular browser.

-###  Run the cluster
+###  Run the grid
 run the following at the root of this maven module

 ```bash